Guides about coronavirus if you are a support worker

 You might find it useful to take a look at some information and resources relating to coronavirus (COVID-19) from other organisations.

-Easy read information on protecting people most likely to get very poorly from coronavirus (from Public Health England)
+Easy read information on protecting people most likely to get very poorly from coronavirus (PDF) (from Public Health England)

 Coronavirus guidance for carers (from Carers UK)